Brexit minister says May not a 'dead woman walking'

-LONDON Britain's Brexit minister David Davis backed Prime Minister Theresa May on Monday, saying claims made by former Chancellor George Osborne that she was a "dead woman walking" were wrong and self-indulgent.
+LONDON (Reuters) - Britain's Brexit minister David Davis backed Prime Minister Theresa May on Monday, saying claims made by former Chancellor George Osborne that she was a "dead woman walking" were wrong and self-indulgent.

 "I find it incredibly self indulgent for the Tory party to be going for this sort of stuff," he said on ITV television, using an alternative name for the Conservative Party.